sanicsquirtle420/dotfiles/README.md

-# asdf branch
+# archive branch
-I'm pretty sure I made this on accident, so I'm going to use it for files that aren't needed in the main branch.
+This branch was created by accident, but instead of having it called "asdf" I renamed it.
+This branch will hold all of the old files that are no longer needed for the main branch.